 It is unclear to what extent any subsurface remains will have survived the various modifications that have occurred within the Project Area, with the exception of site R11/2017 (European midden and drainage over the Waihorotiu Stream bed), which has been investigated within Myers Park.
-However, this site would not be affected by the proposed works.
+As this site has the potential to be affected by the proposed shaft P4MH4, its archaeological values and significance have been assessed against the against the AUP and Heritage NZ criteria (Table 2, Table 3).
+Overall, the site is considered to have limited archaeological/historic heritage value under these criteria.
+Its potential to provide new information in addition to what has already been established through previous archaeological investigations is no more than moderate.